Benefits of studying in Australia

 A Master's degree in Australia helps you to become an expert in your field.
 It may involve independent research, coursework or a combination of the two.
 A Master's degree takes one year to complete following a Bachelor (Honours) or two years to complete following a Bachelor degree in Australia.

 Typically taking three years to complete, a Doctoral degree is the highest level of degree you can complete at Australian universities.
 It involves an original research project and may also involve some coursework.
 You are required to submit a long thesis detailing your findings.

-Degree preparation programmes
+Degree preparation programs

-Taylors College Perth works with The University of Western Australia to provide pathways to a globally respected degree.
+Taylors College Perth works with the University of Western Australia to provide pathways to a globally respected degree.
 International students receive specialised support to adapt to living and studying in Australia.
 Taylors College Perth offers three pathways to UWA:

 - UWA Foundation Program – the most effective degree preparation for international students who want to study a degree at UWA